List of EastEnders characters introduced in 2020: Ellie Nixon

 Upon the character's introduction, she is revealed to be the adoptive grandmother of Raymond Dawkins, the biological son of Denise and Phil Mitchell (Steve McFadden).
 Raymond's family, including Ellie's son, are killed in a car accident; Denise and Ellie meet at the hospital where Raymond is being treated, but Denise does not reveal her identity.
 To portray the scenes with "sentiment", Paris recalled her own experiences from the death of her brother, who was shot eighteen years previously.
 She also found that she became "swept up into the vortex of the story" due to its power.
 The actress added that Ellie is so "overwhelmed" in the aftermath of the accident, but realises that something is "not quite right with Denise".
 Despite this, she is thankful for Denise's presence as she is Ellie's main support.
 Paris noted that Ellie does not want "there to be anything bad with Denise".

 Ellie did not have a close relationship with her family, but suddenly has to "step up" as Raymond's next of kin.
 Paris explained that Ellie has "been thrown in at the deep end", which shocks her.
 The character's introduction sparks a custody battle between Ellie and Denise.
 Paris told Alison Slade of What's on TV that both women want Raymond "for [their] own reasons", leaving Raymond "stuck in the middle".
 She added that her fierce personality also intimidates Phil.
 The actress enjoyed working with Parish and McFadden and opined that they "helped to make it that easy" as they are "great talent[s]".
 Ellie's guest stint concludes in episode 6153, originally broadcast on 26 October 2020.
 The character's exit was not announced prior to broadcast.
 In the narrative, Ellie is blackmailed by Phil into signing guardianship of Raymond to him, before leaving.

+Gary Gillatt from Inside Soap praised the character, writing, "Mica Paris has incredible presence as Ellie.
+We hope she's here for more than this one storyline."